minetest-mods/mymulch/README.md

 mymulch
 =======

-Created by Don

-Code for machine based off of Noncubic by yves_de_beck

 mymulch adds mulch to the game.
 You craft it from leaves, sticks, flowers and plants in the composter and can color it in the Mulch dye machine.

 Simply craft a composter and open it.
 Added any combination of leaves, flowers, plants and sticks.
 Click the "make" button and you get tan colored mulch.